MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-jboss-eap-on-azure-app-service.md

 ### Provision an App Service plan

-From the [list of available service plans](https://azure.microsoft.com/pricing/details/app-service/linux/), select the plan whose specifications meet or exceed those of the current production hardware.
+From the [list of available service plans](https://azure.microsoft.com/pricing/details/app-service/linux/), select the plan whose specifications meet or exceed the specifications of the current production hardware.

 > [!NOTE]
 > If you plan to run staging/canary deployments or use [deployment slots](/azure/app-service/deploy-staging-slots), the App Service plan must include that additional capacity.
 We recommend using Premium or higher plans for Java applications.